Hierosoft/booktacular/readme.md

 - Edit Scribus sla project files.
 - Make fillable SVG files such as from character sheet JSON files.
 - Automate Scribus.
-- Automate PDF utilities to make publishable documents and books.
+- Automate PDF utilities to make publishable documents and books, and update book cover images for the web:
+  - pstill
+  - pdftoppm

 ## Examples: